How to Have Compassion for Narcissists

 Seen from this perspective, the behaviors of a narcissist make total sense.
 They must always be right and good, and everyone else must always be bad and wrong.
 This is absolutely critical to ensure certainty of what is going on relationally.
 Just as the combat veteran cannot accurately perceive the true physical safety of a shopping mall, the narcissist cannot perceive the true emotional safety of normal relationships with other humans.
 To the narcissist, it doesn’t matter whether their beliefs about reality are true (they’re usually not) but whether those beliefs enable them to feel safe (for now), and whether those beliefs allow the feeling of terror to subside, if only temporarily.

 Of course, non-integrated trauma usually leads to the false beliefs about reality materializing, at least to some degree.
 The combat vet, in continual fear of her life, may lash out at a spouse, injuring or killing them, or at least ending up in a significantly less safe environment such as a jail cell or in a drunken bar brawl.
-In the worse cases, severely traumatized people have gone on shooting sprees and made places such as the aforementioned shopping-mall just as dangerous as the combat zone (or the childhood home).
+In the worst cases, severely traumatized people have gone on shooting sprees and made places such as the aforementioned shopping-mall just as dangerous as the combat zone (or the childhood home).
 For the narcissist, even if other people are accommodating, willing, loving, and kind, after enough of the lashing-out, humiliation, and contempt, even the closest friends and family members are forced to keep their distance or to disconnect all-together.
 The narcissist’s “I’m the victim” narrative becomes a self-fulfilling prophesy after everyone in their orbit has been systematically victimized by them.

 In this light, the behaviors of the narcissist make total sense, and are not something to feel contempt for; instead, they evoke compassion.
 The need to be in relational control often leads to the creation of alternative facts that suit their self-narrative.
 People who support those facts, those who are either obsequious or whose perspectives happen to align with the narcissist, will be put into the “good” camp.
 Those who do not agree with the narrative will be put into the “bad” camp.
 This need to create an illusion of certainty about reality, and to have absolute control, is actually present in all people; it’s just massively amplified in the narcissist.